teamairhart/my_first_python_project/SETUP.md

         git commit -m "Updated dependencies"
         git push

 ✅ 10.
-Optional Best Practices
+Final Best Practices
-    Add .gitignore to ignore .venv/ and __pycache__/
+        Always create a .gitignore before your first commit (Step 5).

+        Always create requirements.txt when you install packages.

-    Create a README.md with project details
+        Add a README.md to explain the project.

-    Use branches for features:
+        Use branches for new features:

                 git checkout -b feature-name